compsci-adl/duckbot/README.md

 # DuckBot

 DuckBot is a Discord bot written in Python using the discord.py library for the CS Club's Discord Server.
-It provides various commands and functionalities to enhance your Discord server experience.
+It provides various commands and functionality to enhance your Discord server experience.

 ## Getting Started